 Are You Entitled to Alimony in Arizona?

-A spouse requesting alimony in Arizona must first establish they are eligible for an award of alimony because they lack sufficient property to provide for their needs, are unable to obtain employment that will cover their needs or is the custodian of a child of such young age he or she should not be expected to work, had a marriage of long duration and is of such an age he or she should not be expected to return to the workforce, or contributed to the educational opportunities of the other spouse.
+If you are going through a divorce, are you entitled to alimony in Arizona?
+A spouse requesting alimony in Arizona must first establish they are eligible for an award of alimony.
+They may lack sufficient property to provide for their needs or are unable to obtain employment that will cover their needs.
+They may argue they are the custodian of a child of such young age he or she should not be expected to work, had a marriage of long duration and is of such an age he or she should not be expected to return to the workforce or contributed to the educational opportunities of the other spouse.

-Although certain types of military disability payments may not be considered when a trial judge is determining whether to award alimony, the Arizona Court of Appeals in the case of Dougall v.
+Certain types of military disability payments cannot be included when a trial judge determines whether to award alimony.
+The Arizona Court of Appeals in the case of Dougall v.
 Dougall held that those same disability benefits may be considered by a trial judge if he or she is determining how much to order a spouse to pay towards alimony arrearages.

-Some cases may justify the parties agreeing to one spouse receiving more of the community property, either in lieu of spouse maintenance or to reduce that spouse’s need for spousal maintenance.
-It is critically important that the reasons an unequal division of property is being made to eliminate or reduce spousal maintenance is clearly stated in a written agreement.
-For more indepth information regarding such agreements, please read our synopsis of the Arizona Court of Appeals decision in the Woodside v.
+Some cases may justify the parties agreeing to one spouse receiving more of the community property, instead of spousal maintenance.
+It is essential that the reasons an unequal division of property is being made to eliminate or reduce spousal support are stated in a written agreement.
+For more in-depth information regarding such arrangements, please read our synopsis of the Arizona Court of Appeals decision in the Woodside v.
 Woodside case.

 Contact us today or call us at (480) 305-8300 to schedule your consultation with one of our Scottsdale Arizona Spousal Maintenance Attorneys today regarding any questions you have regarding Arizona spousal maintenance laws or any other family law matter.